kNN-Embed: Locally Smoothed Embedding Mixtures For Multi-interest Candidate Retrieval

-Given the input user-item engagement graph, our goal is to learn mixtures of embeddings representations of users.
-These mixture embeddings should better capture the multiple interests of a user as evidenced by higher recall in a candidate retrieval task.
+Given the input user-item engagement graph, our goal is to learn mixtures of embeddings representations of users that better capture the multiple interests of a user as evidenced by higher recall in a candidate retrieval task.